 Quicklisp beta FAQ

-You will be able to make your own private repositories of Quicklisp software (called dists), but it's not documented right now.
+You can make able to make your own private repositories of Quicklisp software (called dists), but it's not documented right now.

 How is Quicklisp related to ASDF?